datalad-handbook/book/docs/usecases/datastorage_for_institutions.rst

 Git-annex `RIA-remote <https://libraries.io/pypi/ria-remote>`_.
-In case of filesystem inode limitations on the machine serving as the data store (e.g., HPC storage systems), full datasets can be (compressed) 7-zip archives, without loosing the ability to query available files.
+In case of filesystem inode limitations on the machine serving as the data store (e.g., HPC storage systems), full datasets can be (compressed) 7-zip archives, without losing the ability to query available files.
-Regardless of file number and size, such datasets thus use only few inodes.
+Regardless of the number of file and size of them, such datasets thus use only few inodes.
 Using DataLad's run-procedures, an institute-wide configuration is distributed among users.
 Applying the procedure is done in a single :command:`datalad run-procedure` command, and users subsequently